jamesquietly/AstroJump/README.md

 Gamplay mechanics:<br />
 Tilt the devive left or right to move the player left or right<br />
-Player will move upward if the land on a platform<br />
+Player will move upward if they land on a platform<br />

 Written in Swift